Welcome to Kestrel Class!

 It is a great time for those children who are busy in the evenings to fit in their homework.
 I am also available for the children in the morning if they need any help with their homework.

-The children will be writing a persuasive letter and a newspaper report based on this wonderful novel.
+The children will be writing a newspaper report and a diary entry.

 By Y6, children MUST know their times tables up to 12x12.
 Please make sure these are practised at home regularly for those children who are still not yet secure.